Tarela/PATTY/README.md

 $ SELMA -m bulk -c ${path}/testdata_CUTTAGreads.bed.gz -a ${path}/testdata_ATACreads.bed.gz -p ${path}/testpeak.bed  -f H3K27me3 -o testbulk
 ```

-## 5. Pre-processing steps for generating the input fragments file.
+## 5. Pre-processing Steps for Generating the Input Fragments File

-PATTY takes aligned fragment files (in .bed format) as input.
-Users can perform any pre-processing steps to customize the fragment files.
-We recommend keeping only high-quality reads with perfect alignment (e.g., MAPQ > 30) to run PATTY.
-For bulk data, using unique paired-end fragments (unique loci) can reduce the potential influence of PCR over-amplification.
-For single-cell data, users can keep only unique fragments in each individual cell.
+PATTY takes aligned fragment files in **BED format** as input.
+Users may apply any preferred pre-processing pipeline to generate these files.
+We recommend retaining only **high-quality reads** with **MAPQ > 30** to ensure accurate bias correction.

+### 📄 Default Input Format

+The expected BED format varies depending on data type:

+#### • Bulk CUT&Tag – Paired-End
+Paired-end data should be pre-processed into fragment-level BED format:

 ## 6. Install and use published single-cell clustering methods based on PATTY bias correction.
 PATTY sc mode implements several cell clustering methods in the single-cell clustering analysis in addition to the default Kmeans analysis.
 To activate these methods (name, version and link listed below), users need to install the related package, and specify the method by the --clusterMethod parameter.
 If a method is declared by the --clusterMethod parameter but is not installed, SELMA will skip the single-cell clustering analysis.